 We find clients who have had previous experience administering the estate of a deceased family member are more likely to understand the importance of having a clear and correct will.

 It is the surviving family members that must deal with any issues that arise.
 Sadly, this process sometimes irreparably damages relationships.

 Open up to your lawyer

-In order to draft a comprehensive Will, a lawyer will need a good understanding of your life.
-If they know about your relationships, children, assets and liabilities; they can ensure that your Will takes all of these things into account.
+In order to draft a comprehensive will, a lawyer needs a good understanding of your life.
+If they know about your relationships, children, assets and liabilities; they can ensure that your will takes all of these things into account.
 This can minimise the risk of it being challenged after death.
-For example, you may have an estranged child and choose not provide for them in your Will.
+For example, you may have an estranged child and choose not provide for them in your will.
 If you do not give a reason as to why you have excluded them from sharing in your estate, that child can bring a claim under the Family Protection Act.
 This can be expensive for your estate, time-consuming and stressful for surviving family members.